In this post, you’ll learn some great GoPro tips and tricks for beginners.

 It’s actually pretty easy to fix.
 Just drop in a couple of anti-fog inserts and you’ll eliminate GoPro lens fog.

-I’m a pretty big fan of time lapse video.
-Just a few months before we moved back to Canada from Ecuador, I shot a driving time lapse video in Cuenca.
+I’m a pretty big fan of time-lapse videos.
+Just a few months before we moved back to Canada from Ecuador, I shot a driving time-lapse video in Cuenca.

 Here are the settings I used to compress 2 hours into 7.5 minutes.

 - Camera settings: I shot one image per second (60 images/minute) at 5MP resolution.

 - Choose a great location: We were first to board the bus and chose the front seats on the upper level of the double-decker bus.
 I mounted the camera on the front of the bus, centered horizontally.
 I aimed the camera straight ahead, with a slight downward angle.
 Because it was at the front of the bus, there were no distracting people walking by.

 - Gear Used: GoPro Hero3 Silver mounted on a Pedco Ultra Clamp.
 I used two batteries (Wasabi) during this shoot.
 The first lasted about 80 minutes.
 The second finished out the final 30 minutes of the tour.